-Teen with Autism Who Rightfully Won Trip of a Lifetime Is Now Being Told He Can’t GoA.
+UPDATE: Teen with Autism Who Rightfully Won Trip of a Lifetime Was Told He Couldn’t GoA.
 Stout

 Niko Boskovic is a 15-year-old boy from Portland, Oregon.
 He has nonverbal autism and is a very bright young man who uses a letterboard to communicate his thoughts.